My Cart

 Used with the author’s permission.

-Robyn Sarah was born in New York City to Canadian parents.
-She wrote and enjoyed poetry as a child and is now the author of nine poetry collections, two collections of short stories and a book of essays on poetry.
-Robyn is the poetry editor for Cormorant Books in Toronto, and lives with her husband in Montreal.
-Her most recent collection is Digressions: Prose Poems, Collage Poems, and Sketches (Fitzhenry & Whiteside, 2012).
+Robyn Sarah was born in New York City to Canadian parents and grew up in Montreal, where she still lives.
+She wrote and enjoyed poetry as a child and is the author of ten poetry collections, two collections of short stories, and a book of essays on poetry.
+Robyn is presently serving her tenth and last year as poetry editor for Cormorant Books in Toronto.
+Her last poetry collection, My Shoes Are Killing Me (2015), won the Governor General’s Award for poetry — one of Canada’s highest literary honors.
+Sarah's most recent book is Music, Late and Soon, a memoir to be published later this year.

 Post New Comment: